-We would not be able to do the essential work that we do without our funders and supporters!
-We want to take this space to express gratitude for all the folks who work at the following agencies and community members.
+Victim Witness Services would not be able to continue to operate and do the essential work that we do without our funders and supporters.
+We receive support from a number of community members and agencies, and want to express our deepest gratitude for helping us work toward our mission.

 The Department of Justice, Crime Victims Fund was established by the Federal Victims of Crime Act of 1984 (VOCA) and serves as a major funding source for victim services throughout the country.
 Each year, millions of dollars are deposited into this fund from criminal fines, forfeited bail bonds, penalty fees, and special assessments collected by the US Attorney’s Offices, US Courts, and the Bureau of Prisons.
 These dollars all come from offenders convicted of federal crimes.

 In 1985, the Arizona Department of Public Safety (DPS) was designated as the administrator of the state’s VOCA Assistance Program.
 The purpose of this program is to provide funding for governmental and non-profit agencies that provide direct services to crime victims.
 These funds are not awarded to private individuals.

 The County provides much needed funds and in-kind support to Victim Witness Services.
 Coconino County is the second largest county in the United States; it spans over 18,661 square miles, and is one of the most sparsely populated counties.
 In 2013, an estimated 136,539 people lived in Coconino, with 68,667 residing in Flagstaff.
 Roughly 50% of Coconino residents live in rural conditions.
 Rural communities face unique barriers that are compounded during a moment of victimization.
 There is significant poverty, limited political voice, geographical and social isolation, complicated jurisdictions, less access to technology, transportation limitations, lack of social infrastructure, and “small town talk”.